devseed-ph/devseed.ph/index.md

 * guidance, career advice, and an eager audience willing to offer feedback on cool things people are working on
 * like-minded individuals - hungry and passionate people working together are a force to be reckoned with!
 * access to gigs/internships/job opportunities through our mentors' networks
-* extended support packages depending on the individual's circumstance
+* extended support packages depending on the individual's circumstances